Bharat9848/notes/DistributedSystem.md

 ## Glossary

+## Distributed system failures
+- Fail-stop: node stopped working and other nodes can detect failure.
+- omission failure: node fail to send and receive some of the messages.
+- crash: node failed silently, other nodes cannot detect.
+- Temporal failure: request/response too late to be any useful.
+It is caused by clock skew, high load etc.
 - Byzantine fault: Node behaves differently than protocol rules.

 ## Consistency, Availability and Partition tolerance - CAP theorem
  - Consistency in CAP theorem means linearizability.